 - No access to WordPress files, (they will be hidden in their own directory)

 NonjaFirewall is another Web Application Firewall that scans all the files inside the WordPress directory files and even outside the installation.
-In protects the PHP file first and what’s featured here is that unlike other WAF tools, this one doesn’t send your site sensitive data to the cloud to scan it.
+It protects the PHP file first and what’s featured here is that, unlike other WAF tools, this one doesn’t send your site-sensitive data to the cloud to scan it.
 That way, you keep the sensitive information secure and you only scan for possible malware injections and security threats.

 For updates, the plugin received the latest lists of WordPress vulnerabilities, and then, apply the right corrections to prevent any damage to your site.
 Keep in mind that every day, new vulnerabilities are discovered in plugins and themes and even in the WordPress core itself.

 Thus, it’s not easy to collect that huge number of data without a large network of users and contributors.
 The plugin has over 30.000 installs at this time and the number is growing.